-EXAMPLE 10 Ryland is 1.6 metres tall.
-His yo brother? unger brother is 85 centimetres tall.
-How much taller is Ryland than his younger ntimetres or metres.
-Since metres is the larger unit, we will ntimetres to metres by moving the decimal 2 places to the left.
-Write the 85 centimetres as metres $\frac{1.60m}{-0.85m}$
+Ryland is 1.6 metres tall.
+His younger brother is 85 centimetres tall.
+How much taller is Ryland than his younger brother?

+We can convert both measurements to either centimetres or metres.
+Since metres is the larger unit, we will subtract the lengths in metres.
+We convert 85 centimetres to metres by moving the decimal 2 places to the left.

+$1.60\mathrm{m}$

+Write the 85 centimetres as metres. -0.85m

+$0.75 \mathrm{m}$